lochrist/spui/README.md

 # API

+This section covers all the public Api for SPUI.
+If it becomes out of date (how could that happen?) you can always look at the typescript declaration file [here]() to have access to the actual Api.

 ## DOM Manipulation

 These are all the functions that helps create an HTML view and manipulate DOM element.
 All of those functions can be used with the stream Api to benefits from the automatic DOM update.
 But you can use the hyperscript `h` function alone just to quickly create a new static HTML tree.